paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4b-federal-employment-service.md

 1998—Subsec. (b)(1).
 Pub.
 L. 105–220 substituted “Secretary” for “Secretary of Labor” in concluding provisions.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

 #### Effective Date of 1998 Amendment
 Amendment by Pub.
 L. 105–220 effective July 1, 1999, see section 311 of Pub.
-L. 105–220, set out as a note under [section 49a of this title](./chapter-4b-federal-employment-service.md#section-49a).
+L. 105–220, formerly set out as a note under [section 49a of this title](./chapter-4b-federal-employment-service.md#section-49a).

 #### Effective Date
 Section effective Oct.
 1, 1983, but with Secretary authorized to use funds appropriated for fiscal 1983 to plan for orderly implementation of section, see section 181(i) of Pub.
 L. 97–300, which was formerly classified to [section 1591(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1591/i&num=0&edition=prelim).

+#### Definitions of Terms in Pub.
+L. 113–128
+Except as otherwise provided, terms defined in section 3 of Pub.
+L. 113–128, which is classified to [section 3102 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3102), apply to this section.

 <a id="section-49f"></a>
 ## § 49f.
 Percentage disposition of allotted funds
 **(a) Use of 90 percent of funds allotted** Ninety percent of the sums allotted to each State pursuant to [section 49e of this title](./chapter-4b-federal-employment-service.md#section-49e) may be used—

-(1) for job search and placement services to job seekers including counseling, testing, occupational and labor market information, assessment, and referral to employers;
+(1) for job search and placement services to job seekers, including unemployment insurance claimants, including counseling, testing, occupational and labor market information, assessment, and referral to employers;

 (2) for appropriate recruitment services and special technical services for employers; and